Nicolas829/P12_15122021/README.md

 # navigation

-- to change dataSource, go to line 20 on the src/Pages/Pages, switch Api or mockData in this.dataSource = new ...()
+- to change dataSource, go to line 20 on the src/Pages/Pages, switch new Api() or new mockData() in "this.dataSource = new ...()"
 - if you use Api Source, change id after url (12 or 18)